fahimtenzel/Salon-Spa-Big_data/README.md

 The main project file is the **`salon_analytics_notebook.ipynb`** file in this repository.
 You can view the code, outputs, and visualizations directly here on GitHub.

-* Simply click on the file name above to see the full notebook.

-Thank you for reviewing my project!

 **Submitted by:**
 FAHIM THANZEEL